Bonds, Clemens left out of Hall again; McGriff elected - KTVZ

 Rafael Palmeiro, Albert Belle, Don Mattingly and Dale Murphy rounded out the eight-man ballot.

 Mattingly was next closest to election, with eight votes of 12 required.
-Schilling had seven and Murphy had six.
-Nobody else had more than three.
+Murphy had six.

 Bonds, Clemens and Schilling fell short in January in their final chances with the BBWAA.
 Bonds received 260 of 394 votes (66%), Clemens 257 (65.2%) and Schilling 231 (58.6%).